World’s largest virtual agentic engineering & quality conference

 Converting Test Cases to Executable Automation

 Once you have test cases, KaneAI converts them to executable scripts.
-Write tests in plain English, export to Selenium, Playwright, or Cypress, and run across 3,000+ browser/device combinations.
+As an AI agent for test authoring, it lets you write tests in plain English, export to Selenium, Playwright, or Cypress, and run across 3,000+ browser/device combinations.

 Getting started: KaneAI documentation.
 Validate your skills: KaneAI Certification.